 I want you to eat a variety of fruits and vegetables of many different colors.
 You may have heard the term “eat the rainbow.”

-Fruits and vegetables with different colors have different nutrients which fuel your body in different ways.
+Fruits and vegetables with different colors have different nutrients that fuel your body in different ways.
 So, I want you to eat:

 - Nutrient-dense greens;